 I was super excited to reach this milestone because instagram is by far my favorite social media platform.
 Thanks to you guys, I was able to to smash my original goal.
 I wanted to hit 50k by the end of December, but I built my following up to 55.2k+!
-I really can’t thank y’all enough.
-I promise to work extra hard in 2016.
+I really can’t thank you guys enough.
+I promise to work even harder in 2016.

 3. Finishing my degree recitals + passing Peabody’s piano lit exam.